danlooo/dggs-data-spec/dggs-data-spec.md

 | gt4  | number | column rotation (typically zero).                                          |
 | gt5  | number | n-s pixel resolution / pixel height (negative value for a north-up image). |

+## Grid staggering

+Values can be assigned at multiple locations of the cell.
+For example, in many non-hydrostatic climate models like ICON, temperature is located at the centers, wind velocity components at the edges, and wind vorticity at the vertices of the cell [(Wan et al. 2013)](https://doi.org/10.5194/gmd-6-735-2013).

+Grid staggering MAY be archived by mixing cell shapes:
+Vertices of hexagonal cells are center points of the triangular grid at the same resolution in ISEA grids of aperture 4.

+The DGGS SHOULD allow the implementation of staggered Arakawa grids of type A-E [(Arakawa and Lamb 1977)](https://doi.org/10.1016/B978-0-12-460817-7.50009-4).

 ## DGGS Data Cube

 A (regular) DGGS data cube is an n-dimensional array to store values of variables across the globe.